HEALTH AND EDUCATION—–PARTNERS IN SUCCESS

-- Any other health condition that in the school nurses judgment is of concern for the others health and well-being and that of the child.
+- Any other health condition that in the school health office staff’s judgment is of concern for the others, health and well-being and that of the child.

 - Communicable illnesses in which you have been advised to remain out of school until cleared to return by the county health department or your child’s doctor.

-The school nurse or other school representative will contact you if your child becomes ill or seriously injured at school.
+The school health office staff will contact you if your child becomes ill or seriously injured at school.
 If a parent cannot be reached, other individuals listed on the emergency form will be contacted.
 For the child’s safety, students will be released only to adults whose names appear on the emergency form.
-It is very important that you notify school when there are changes to emergency contacts of health care providers.
+It is very important that you notify school when there are changes to emergency contacts or health care providers.

 Children should not attend school if they have had diarrhea or vomiting the past 24 hours, or have an undiagnosed rash, or have an uncontrolled cough.
 Your child’s temperature should be maintained without the benefit of medication under 100 degrees for 24 hours before returning to school.

-To minimize the spread of illness among students, report communicable diseases such as influenza, measles, whooping cough, hepatitis A, tuberculosis, chickenpox etc. to the school nurse immediately.
+To minimize the spread of illness among students, report communicable diseases such as influenza, measles, whooping cough, hepatitis A, tuberculosis, chickenpox, etc. to the school health office immediately.

 The Scott County Health Department and the State of Iowa require that each school submit a communicable disease report for tracking purposes.
-Because of this report, it is very important that when calling a student in for an absence from school, that parents submit at least two symptoms to help school nurses track illness and report to the health department.
+Because of this report, it is very important that when calling a student in for an absence from school, parents submit at least two symptoms to help school health office staff track illness and report to the health department.
 For more information on communicable disease symptoms, duration, exposure, and incubation periods, please click on the links below.

 The majority of DCSD diabetic students are patients at the University of Iowa.
 Therefore, the DCSD health services utilizes all forms from the University of Iowa to provide the best possible care to our diabetic students.
-Please call your school nurse for the necessary medical forms.
+Please call your school health office for the necessary medical forms.